connectrpc/connect-es/README.md

 http.createServer(handler).listen(8080)
 ```

-Connect also generates SDKs for services.
-Just create a client with your server's URL and call RPCs:
+Calling an RPC is just as simple.
+You create a client with your server's URL and call a method:

 ```ts
 import { createClient } from "@connectrpc/connect";